Frequently Asked Questions For Treks

 .Do YOU OFFER CHARITY TREKS?

 Yes, Charity climbs on Mt.
-Kilimanjaro, Mt Meru, & Ol Donyo Lengai mountain is an ideal option for family and other parties and especially for celebrated charitable groups climbing Kilimanjaro mountain to raise funds for causes which command their heartfelt support.
+Kilimanjaro, Mt Meru, & Ol Donyo Lengai mountain is an ideal option for family and other parties and especially for celebrated charitable groups climbing Kilimanjaro mountain to raise funds for causes that command their heartfelt support.
 Betheli Expedition donates 50% of your climb profits based on a charity of your choice.